Child (12) seeking international protection was missing for 18 months from State care, Hiqa report

 US Open live updates: Rory McIlroy off to a fast start; latest scores for Lowry, Aberg and the early wave

-Air India crash live updates: At least 204 bodies recovered from crash site near India’s Ahmedabad airport
+Air India crash live updates: No survivors after plane bound for London crashed near India’s Ahmedabad airport, police say

 Annie McCarrick murder: Man (60s) arrested and Garda search operation under way